A Day in the Life: Custodians and Cleaning Robots Working Together

 The Passive Stage: “The Robot Just Works”

-At this stage, custodians treat the robot as a self-operating device that requires minimal attention.
+• Custodians treat the robot as a self‑operating device that requires minimal attention.
 It’s seen as a background helper rather than an active part of the team.
-The focus is on letting the robot do its job while the custodian handles other tasks.

 The Integrated Stage: “This Is a Tool in My Kit”